Cobe (architectural firm)

 Cobe is a Copenhagen-based architectural firm owned and managed by architect Dan Stubbergaard.
-As of 2020, the office has 150 employees and is involved in a large number of projects throughout Europe and North America within urban planning, architecture, landscape architecture and interior design.
+As of 2020, the office has 150 employees and is involved in a large number of projects throughout Europe and North America within urban planning, architecture, landscape architecture, and interior design.

 History

-Cobe was founded by Dan Stubbergaard in 2006 in Copenhagen, where he and his studio since then has been involved with more than 200 projects in the city within urban planning, architecture and landscape architecture.
+Cobe was founded by Dan Stubbergaard in 2006 in Copenhagen, where he and his studio have since been involved with more than 200 projects in the city within urban planning, architecture, and landscape architecture.

 Among the firm's projects are Nørreport Station, The Silo, Israels Plads, Krøyers Plads, Køge Nord Station and the development of Papirøen (Paper Island) in Copenhagen.

 The Studio

-Since 2018, Cobe's studio has been located in the new city district of Nordhavn in Copenhagen, which the drawing office also won the master plan competition for in 2008.
+Since 2018, Cobe's studio has been located in the new city district of Nordhavn in Copenhagen, for which the drawing office also won the master plan competition in 2008.